neondatabase/website/content/docs/reference/oauth-integration.md

 ![OAuth flow diagram](/docs/oauth/flow.png)

-1. The user initiates the OAuth flow in the third-party application by clicking a button or link.
+1. The user initiates the OAuth flow in your application by clicking a button or link.
 2. An authorization URL is generated, and the user is redirected to Neon’s OAuth consent screen, where they can authorize the third-party application and grant the necessary permissions.
 3. Finally, the third-party application receives an access token to manage Neon resources on the user’s behalf.